Snowflake-Labs/sfquickstarts/site/sfguides/src/a_faster_path_to_operational_ai_with_continual_and_snowflake/a_faster_path_to_operational_ai_with_continual_and_snowflake.md

 author: b-mckenna
-id: Ab Faster Path to Operational AI with Continual and Snowflake
+id: A Faster Path to Operational AI with Continual and Snowflake
 summary: Build an operational, continually updating predictive model for customer churn with Snowflake and Continual
 categories: data-science-&-ml,partner-integrations
 environments: web